nodejs/node/doc/api/crypto.md

 const private_key = getPrivateKeySomehow();
 console.log(sign.sign(private_key, 'hex'));
-  // Prints the calculated signature
+// Prints: the calculated signature
 ```

 A `Sign` instance can also be created by just passing in the digest